slupjs/slup/README.md

 > **NOTE: The library isn't complete yet**

 Slup was created by our desire for a performing UI framework following strictly [Material Design guidelines](https://material.io/guidelines).
 It packs lightweight components, based on the blazing-fast React-like library [Inferno](https://infernojs.org) and our own styling method inspired by the well known styled-component, but rewritten in a smaller and lightweight fashion.
-The speed and small size of our libraries provides some of the most goreous components in the design history with a lightweight and performant approach, perfect for your next PWA or web application.
+The speed and small size of our packages provides some of the most gorgeous components in the design history with a lightweight and performant approach, perfect for your next PWA or web application.

-Plus we've also got an amazing support provided by [Typescript](https://www.typescriptlang.org/)(the most loved `compile-to-javascript` language from the comminty)!
+Plus we've also got an amazing support provided by [Typescript](https://www.typescriptlang.org/)(the most loved `compile-to-javascript` language from the community)!

 ## Philosophy